lfrazier/GMGestureMotions/README.md

 	- (void)setThreshold:(float)threshold;
 	- (void)gestureRecorded:(NSArray *)values;

 Please see the demo app for more details.
-The demo app simply allows users to name and define gestures in one tab, then perform them in the other tab.
+The demo app allows users to name and define gestures in one tab, then perform them in the other tab.
+The closest match is printed out on the screen, along with the distance to that gesture.